Tibet Autonomous Region: History

-In the 6th century, the 39'th Tibetan king, Namri Songtsen, began to annex neighboring tribes by force, he was later assassinated by a coup, and his son Songtsen Gampo succeeded him and quelled rebellions in various regions.
-Songtsen Gampo inherited his father's will and successively conquered and annexed other kingdoms such as "Songbo" in the Yushu area of Qinghai, Sumpa in the west, "Kangguo" (called "Dongnwu Kingdom" in the Old Book of Tang) in Qianduo (now Chamdo), "Fuguo (Chinese:附国)" in Ganzi, "Fanlu (Chinese:蕃绿)" in Litang, and Tuyuhun in Qinghai.
-Songtsen Gampo also led a large army to attack Zhangzhung in 642.
-It took him three years to conquer Zhangzhung and sent Khyungpo Pungse Sutse as the governor of Zhangzhung.
-Zhangzhung then became a vassal state of the Tibetan Empire.
+In the 6th century, the 32nd Tibetan king, Namri Songtsen, began to annex neighboring tribes by force; he was later assassinated by a coup, and his son Songtsen Gampo succeeded him and quelled rebellions in various regions.
+Songtsen Gampo inherited his father's will and successively conquered and annexed other kingdoms such as "Songbo" in the Yushu area of Qinghai, Sumpa in the west, "Kangguo" (called "Dongnwu Kingdom" in the Old Book of Tang) in Qianduo (now Chamdo), "Fuguo (附国)" in Ganzi, "Fanlu (蕃绿)" in Litang, and Tuyuhun in Qinghai.
+Songtsen Gampo led a large army to attack Zhangzhung in 642.
+After three years of war, Zhangzhung became a vassal state with General Khyungpo Pungse Sutse as its governor.

 Yarlung kings founded the Tibetan Empire in 618.
 By the end of the 8th century, the empire reached its greatest extent.
 After a civil war, the empire broke up in 842.
 The royal lineage fragmented and ruled over small kingdoms such as Guge and Maryul.
-The Mongols conquered Tibet in 1244 and later ruled it under the Yuan Dynasty but granted the region a degree of political autonomy.
+The Mongols conquered Tibet in 1244 and ruled it under the Yuan Dynasty but granted the region a degree of political autonomy.
 The Sakya lama Drogön Chögyal Phagpa became a religious teacher to Kublai Khan in the 1250s and was made the head of the Tibetan region administration c.
 1264.

-From 1354 to 1642, Central Tibet (Ü-Tsang) was ruled by a succession of dynasties from Nêdong, Shigatse and Lhasa.
-In 1642, the Ganden Phodrang court of the 5th Dalai Lama was established by Güshi Khan of the Khoshut Khanate, who was enthroned as King of Tibet.
+From 1354 to 1642, central Tibet (Ü-Tsang) was ruled by a succession of dynasties from Nêdong, Shigatse and Lhasa.
+In 1642, the Ganden Phodrang court of the 5th Dalai Lama was established by Güshi Khan of the Khoshut Khanate, who was enthroned as king of Tibet.
 The Khoshuts ruled until 1717, when they were overthrown by the Dzungar Khanate.
 Despite politically charged historical debate concerning the nature of Sino-Tibetan relations, some historians posit that Tibet under the Ganden Phodrang (1642–1951) was an independent state, albeit under various foreign suzerainties for much of this period, including by the Ming dynasty (1368–1644).
 The Dzungar forces were in turn expelled by the 1720 expedition to Tibet during the Dzungar–Qing Wars.
 This began a period of Manchu-led Qing rule over Tibet.

 From the fall of the Qing dynasty in 1912 until 1950, Tibet was de facto independent although still claimed by the successor Republic of China.
-The Republican regime, preoccupied with warlordism (1916–1928), civil war (1927–1949) and Japanese invasion (1937–1945), was not able to exert authority in Central Tibet.
+The republican regime, preoccupied with warlordism (1916–1928), civil war (1927–1949) and Japanese invasion (1937–1945), was not able to exert authority in central Tibet.
 Other regions of ethno-cultural Tibet in eastern Kham and Amdo had been under de jure administration of the Chinese dynastic government since the mid-18th century; they form parts of the provinces of Qinghai, Gansu, Sichuan and Yunnan.